jonfryd/tifoon/README.md

 Tifoon is based on an open source technologies, domain-driven design, a flexible core and designed with extendability in mind by programming against abstractions.
-Plugins for I/O, scanning and command execution are loaded and registered on startup from JAR files in the `plugins` subdirectory.
+Plugins for I/O, scanning and command execution are created as Spring Boot "uber jars", loaded and registered on startup from files in the `plugins` subdirectory via a special class loader.
+This approach is preferred over "shaded jars" in order to avoid making license infringements.

 ## 3rd party libraries used